Chapter 17.23

 E. Buffers.
 Replacement wetlands established pursuant to these mitigation provisions shall have adequate buffers to ensure their protection and sustainability.
 The buffer shall be based on the category in CMC 17.23.030; provided, that the director shall have the authority to approve a smaller buffer when existing site constraints (such as a road) prohibit attainment of the standard buffer.

 G. Location.
-Compensatory mitigation shall be provided on site or off site in the location that will provide the greatest ecological benefit and have the greatest likelihood of success; provided, that mitigation occurs as close as possible to the impact area and within the same watershed sub-basin as the permitted alteration.
+Compensatory mitigation shall be provided on site or off site in a location that will provide the greatest ecological benefit and have the greatest likelihood of success; provided, that mitigation occurs as close as possible to the impact area and within the same watershed sub-basin as the permitted alteration.

 H. Protection.
 All mitigation areas whether on or off site shall be permanently protected and managed to prevent degradation and ensure protection of critical area functions and values into perpetuity.
 Permanent protection shall be achieved through deed restriction or other protective covenant in accordance with CMC 17.21.085.